GoogleCloudPlatform/datashare-toolkit/frontend/README.md

     npm install

-You can choose to use mock API data or point to a BQDS Admin REST API endpoint in the applicaiton settings page.
+You can choose to use mock API data or point to a CDS Admin REST API endpoint in the applicaiton settings page.
 The *VUE_APP_APICLIENT* environment variable will dynamically load between the two options.

 Using API client data that is mocked: